gbalan-microej/docs/PlatformDeveloperGuide/uiDisplay.rst

 =======================

 Graphical engine defines some points in the rendering timeline.

 #.
 The rendering: MicroEJ application is calling ``Painter`` drawing methods
 #.
-The LCD synchronization: MicroEJ application has called Display.flush() and the LLUI_DISPLAY driver is waiting for the LCD tearing interrupt
+The LCD synchronization: MicroEJ application has called ``Display.flush()`` and the LLUI_DISPLAY driver is waiting for the LCD tearing interrupt
 #.
-The frame buffer updates starts (by switching back and frame buffers or by copying back buffer content in frame buffer, see xxx buffer mode).
+The frame buffer update starts (by switching back and frame buffers or by copying back buffer content in frame buffer, see :ref:`section_display_modes`).
 #.
 Back to rendering

 xxx schemas copy / switch trois cercles renderging / wait flush / update frame buffer

 Waiting the LCD tearing signal ensures to not update the frame buffer too early.
 It forces to respect the LCD refreshing time.
 Otherwise the LCD visible data can be corrupted: flickering, glitches etc.

 The LCD tearing signal occurs at fixed frequency.
-This signal fixed the maximum framerate.
-Even for a drawing which take few milliseconds, the framework has to wait the tearing signal to continue.
+This signal fixes the maximum framerate.
+Even for a drawing which takes few milliseconds, the framework has to wait the tearing signal to continue.
 When a drawing time is higher than the period between two tearing signals, the framework has to wait the next tearing signal.
 The framerate is so divided by two.

 xxx chronogrammes dessin normal / court / long / tres long les deux mosdes: avec la copie avant ou apres (switch / copy)